 And the weather causes more cases of chronic pain, specifically for those with arthritis.

 While there are factors that add to physical suffering, WebMD reports that there are also myths revolving around chronic pain, including the concept that bed rest is a good idea.
 While some doctors prescribe bed time-outs for chronic pain clients, along with the opiate painkillers, lying in bed (or watching TV) for a long period of time is detrimental.
 When a person is inactive, he or she will experience more pain upon getting out of bed.
 Another myth is that pain occurs when a person gets older.
 That’s not true.
 While the body does change with age that does not mean that every senior citizen is going to experience chronic pain.
 There are many healthy seniors out there who have fit and healthy figures.
 Some jog, some attend yoga classes, others paint, and many of them have an optimistic attitude towards like, with the belief that “age is a number.”

-Being around these people, of whom some are in recovery, is an inspiring and beautiful experience.
+Being around these people, of whom some are in recovery from prescription drug abuse, is an inspiring and beautiful experience.

 Needless to say, it is crucial to consult a doctor if suffering from chronic pain.
 According to WebMD, not all chronic pain clients get addicted to their painkillers, as long as they take them as prescribed.
 In some cases, it’s also good to get a second opinion.